Bavarian Nordic – Transactions in Connection with Share Buy-Back Program

-Since initiation of the program, the following transactions have been made by Nordea on behalf of Bavarian Nordic:
+Since the last announcement of transactions on January 12, 2026, the following transactions have been made by Nordea on behalf of Bavarian Nordic:

 |Number of shares